Eleanor de Clare: Imprisonment

+Despite being heavily pregnant, Eleanor was briefly made Constable of the Tower of London in October 1326, the only woman to ever hold this position, as King Edward II and her husband fled the London Uprising.

-In November 1326, Eleanor was confined to the Tower of London.
+A month later, Eleanor was compelled to hand over custody of the Tower by the citizens of London and she was subsequently confined there.
 The Despenser family's fortunes also suffered with the executions of Eleanor's husband and father-in-law.
 Eleanor and Hugh's eldest son Hugh (1308–1349), who held Caerphilly Castle against the queen's forces until the spring of 1327, was spared his life when he surrendered the castle, but he remained a prisoner until July 1331, after which he was eventually restored to royal favour.
 Three of Eleanor's daughters were forcibly veiled as nuns.
 Only the eldest daughter, Isabel, and the youngest daughter, Elizabeth, escaped the nunnery, Isabel because she was already married and Elizabeth on account of her infancy.
 In February 1328 Eleanor was freed from imprisonment.
 In April 1328, she was restored to possession of her own lands, for which she did homage.